fuzzzerd/fmdata/README.md

 # Use the FMData API Client to Access FileMaker Databases via the FileMaker Data API with C# and .NET

-FMData is a C# client library for accessing data from FileMaker databases.
+FMData is a C# client wrapper library for accessing data from FileMaker databases.
 It currently supports the FileMaker Data API.
-With slow work towards compatibility with the existing FileMaker Xml API.
+Using the client is simple and straight forward and exposes a blended experience between C# norms and FileMaker standards.

 ## About FMData

 Data access is wrapped around the `IFileMakerApiClient` interface which is defined in `FMData`.
 There are multiple implementations.
-Currently one for Data/JSON and one for Xml.
 The design is meant to mirror FileMaker constructs and should be portable to future technologies exposed by FileMaker.

-The implementation for consuming data via the Data API is located in `FMData.Rest` and the implementation for Xml will be located in `FMData.Xml`.
+The implementation for consuming data via the Data API is located in the `FMData.Rest` package.
+The implementation for consuming CWP/Xml is located in the `FMData.Xml` package.

-*Note: Xml support is experimental.*
+*Note: Xml support is experimental, if you need full cwp/xml coverage check out fmDotNet.*

 | Build Status | Activity | MyGet | Nuget | License |
 |---|---|---|---|---|